-S
+S 3

-SENATE BILL 1002 Judiciary I Committee Substitute Adopted 5/22/01
+SENATE BILL 1002

+Judiciary I Committee Substitute Adopted 5/22/01 House Committee Substitute Favorable 8/6/01

 Short Title: Campaign Finance Enforcement.
-(Public) Sponsors: Referred to: April 5, 2001 AN ACT TO O STRENGTHEN TH BE ENTITLED E CAMPAIGN ENFORCEMENT AND The General Assembly of North Carolina enacts: SECTION 1.
+(Public) Sponsors: Referred to: April 5, 2001 A BILL TO BE ENTITLED AN ACT TO STRENGTHEN THE CAMPAIGN ENFORCEMENT NT AND DISCLOSURE LAWS.
+The General Assembly of North Carolina enacts: SECTION 1.
 G.S.
 163-278.34 reads as rewritten: "§ 163-278.34.
 Filings; penalty for late filings.
 Civil penalties. (a) Civil Penalties for Late Filing. - Except as provided in G.S.
-163-278.9 , 163-278.9 and G.S.
-163-278.9A , all reports, statements or other documents required by this Article to be filed with the Board shall be filed either by manual delivery to or by mail addressed to the Board.
-Timely filing shall be complete if postmarked on the day the reports, statements or other documents are to be delivered to the Board.
-If a report, statement or other document is not filed within the time required by this Article, then the individual, person, media, candidate, political committee, referendum committee or treasurer responsible for filing shall pay to the State Board of Elections election enforcement costs and a civil late penalty as follows: (1) Two hundred fifty dollars (\$250.00) per day for each day the filing is late for a report that affects statewide elections, not to exceed a total of reports are app that affects only nonstath hundred dollars (\$500.00 dishall immediately notify, arently due, by registered eday for each day ewide elections, r). or cause to be not or certified mail, the filing is late for a report not to exceed a total of five tified, late filers, from which return receipt requested, of s may waive a late penalty if it determines there is good cause for the waiver.
+163-2 278.9 and G.S.
+163-278.9A, all reports, statements or other documents requi • Article to be filed with the Board shall be filed either by manual delivery to - addressed to the Board.
+Timely filing shall be complete if postmarked on t - reports, statements or other documents are to be delivered to the Board.
+I • statement or other document is not filed within the time required by this A the individual, person, media, candidate, political committee, referendum committee, ref treasurer responsible for filing shall pay to the State Board of Election is election enforcement costs and a civil late penalty as follows: 1 (11 ' (1) Two hundred fifty dollars (\$250.00) per day for each day the • late for a report that affects statewide elections, not to excee d a total of ten thousand dollars (\$10,000); and 2 (2) Fifty dollars (\$50.00) per day for each day the filing is late f • that affects only nonstatewide elections, not to exceed a to otal of five hundred dollars (\$500.00).

+which reports are apparently due, by registered or certified mail, return receipt requested, of the penalties under this section.
+The State Board of Elections may waive a late penalty if it determines there is good cause for the waiver.